easytarget/PrintPy2040/Python/Tools/README.md

     * Non micropython standard libs are discouraged unless they have a easy micropython equivalent/local lib.
     * All times are in `ms` (micropython uses `int(ms)` for it's timing basics rather than `float(seconds)`)
   * Tested and developed on a RaspberryPI connected to my Duet2 wifi via USB/serial
+  * You can specify a 'raw' log file; this is handy when debugging but will fill very rapidly and should never be used 'in production'